guardian/workflow-frontend/README.md

  1. Run the `setup-app.rb` in the `dev-nginx` repo with the `nginx/nginx-mapping.yml` file in this repo
  1. Check out [preferences](https://github.com/guardian/editorial-preferences) and follow the README instructions carefully to get it running locally.

+If you encounter a `Module build failed` error due to Node Sass during set up, run `npm rebuild node-sass`.

 #### CODE config

 Create an SSH tunnel to a workflow-frontend CODE instance.